sameha/CarND-LaneLines-P1-master/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lanes are not relatively in the center of the image, but to the corners of the image.

-Another shortcoming could be ...
+Another shortcoming could be when there is a steep curve like the challenge video.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+In cases of steep curves, a possible improvement would be to seperate the extended line into two lines.

-Another potential improvement could be to ...
+Another potential improvement could be to recalculate the slope of the extended line based on the current line and previous lines (take history into consideration).